marshomics/shufflonfinder/README.md

 8. **Window extraction** identifies CDS features overlapping each shufflon candidate cluster, finds invertible DNA segments between consecutive IR arms, and writes self-contained GFF+FASTA files for each candidate shufflon region.
 Each window GFF carries four annotation tracks: `inverted_repeat` features (from einverted and motif search, named `inverted_repeat_NN_FOR`/`inverted_repeat_NN_REV`), `hmm_hit` features (the recombinase gene with HMM profile info), `CDS` features (overlapping Prokka genes), and `invertible_segment` features (the DNA between consecutive IR arms, corresponding to shufflon cassettes).

 9. **Plot generation** produces PNG and SVG gene-organisation figures for each window GFF using [dna_features_viewer](https://github.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer).
 Each plot has three visual tracks: inverted repeats as directional arrows above the annotation line, CDS and recombinase as directional arrows on the main line, and invertible segments as undirectional boxes below.
-Features are identified by colour via a shared legend: recombinases (red), inverted repeats (steel blue), invertible segments (orange), CDS containing inverted repeats (teal), and other CDS (grey).
-Plot files are written to `07_shufflon_windows/plots/`.
+Each IR pair gets a distinct colour (parsed from the feature name, e.g. `inverted_repeat_01_FOR`/`inverted_repeat_01_REV`), so overlapping pairs are visually distinguishable even when drawn on the same line.
+Other features are colour-coded by category: recombinases (red), invertible segments (orange), CDS containing inverted repeats (teal), and other CDS (grey).
+Identification is via legend only.

 ## Prerequisites